J.Crew: Name change and first stores

-In 1983, Popular Merchandise, Inc. became known as J.Crew, Inc. The company attempted, but failed to sell the Popular Club Plan brand.
+In 1983, Popular Merchandise, Inc. became known as J.Crew, Inc, taking its name from the sport crew with a J affixed for graphical appeal.
+The company attempted but failed to sell the Popular Club Plan brand.
 Also in 1989, J.Crew opened its first retail store, in South Street Seaport in downtown Manhattan.

-J.Crew Group was owned by the Cinader family for most of its existence, but in October 1997 investment firm Texas Pacific Group Inc. purchased a majority stake.
+J.Crew Group was owned by the Cinader family for most of its existence, but in October 1997, investment firm Texas Pacific Group Inc. purchased a majority stake.
 By the year 2000, Texas Pacific held an approximate 62 percent stake, a group of J.Crew managers held about 10 percent, and Emily Cinader Woods, the chairman of J.Crew, along with her father, Arthur Cinader, held most of the remainder.
 The brand Clifford & Wills was sold to Spiegel. in 2000 with the intent to boost sales.
 In 2004, J.Crew bought the rights to the brand Madewell, a defunct workwear manufacturer founded in 1937, and used the name from 2006 onwards as "a modern-day interpretation", targeted at younger women than their main brand.

-Going public and then private again
+Going public, return to private

-In 2006, the company held an IPO, raising $376 million by selling new shares equal to 33% of expanded capital.
+In 2006, the company held an IPO, raising $376 million by selling new shares equal to 33 percent of expanded capital.
 However, in 2011, TPG Capital LP and Leonard Green & Partners LP took J.Crew private again in a $3 billion leveraged buyout.
 On November 23, 2010, the company had agreed to be taken private in a $3 billion deal led by management with the backing of TPG Capital and Leonard Green & Partners, two large private equity firms.
 The announcement of the offer from two investment firms—including one that used to own J.Crew—came as the retailer reported that its third-quarter net income fell by 14 percent due to weak women's clothing sales.
 The company also lowered its guidance for the 2010 year.
 Under the deal as proposed, J.Crew shareholders would receive $43.50 per share in cash, representing a 16 percent premium to the stock's closing price the prior day of $37.65.
-CEO Mickey Drexler, the former Gap Inc. chief credited with turning J.Crew around since coming aboard in 2003, remained in that role and retained a "significant" stake in the company (as of September 2010, he holds 5.4% of outstanding shares).
+CEO Mickey Drexler, the former Gap Inc. chief credited with turning J.Crew around since coming aboard in 2003, remained in that role and retained a "significant" stake in the company (as of September 2010, he holds 5.4 percent of outstanding shares).

 Shortly after the announcement of the deal, some in the business community criticized the terms of the deal involving the company's CEO and a majority shareholder.
 As a result, the "go-shop" period was extended shortly after the initial announcement.
 In addition, several investigations relating to potential shareholder actions against the company were announced.
 After the deal, TPG and Leonard Green borrowed more to help finance dividends totaled $787 million to them.